 Over the last decade, we have fundamentally changed the way we use our laptops – thanks in large part to 2-in-1 laptops.
 The best 2-in-1 laptops come in every size and shape, and there’s nothing like flipping your laptop into tent mode to take in some Netflix after a long study session.

-Some of the top 2-in-1 laptops, like the Dell XPS 15 2-in-1 will come strapped with the best processors, and will be among the best laptops on the market in 2018.
+Some of the top 2-in-1 laptops, like the Dell XPS 15 2-in-1, will come strapped with the best processors, and will be among the best laptops on the market right now.
 We can’t wait to see what the future holds for this convenient form factor.

-The best 2-in-1 laptops in 2018 will be convertible, meaning they’ll have keyboards that swivel around the back, transforming them into tablets.
-There are a few outliers, however, that feature detachable keyboards, like the sublime Surface Book 2, whose high-resolution PixelSense display is held up by sheer magnetic force.
+The best 2-in-1 laptops will more often than not be convertible, which means the keyboard flips around the back, transforming the device into a tablet.
+Some devices, like the Surface Book 2, approach it differently.
+Microsoft’s convertible has a detachable keyboard, and its high-resolution PixelSense display is held up by sheer magnetic force when in laptop mode.